LucasDower/ObjToSchematic/README.md

 ### Import
 * **Wavefront .obj file** - This is the actual 3D model you want to voxelise.
 Please note that the more complex your model is the longer it will take to voxelise.
 It is strongly recommended that you simplify your geometry in a program such as Blender to reduce the poly count.
 If your triangles are smaller than the size of the voxels then you will not notice the difference and the extra detail is just wasting resources.
+* **Rotation** - Change to rotate the mesh, requires clicking 'Load mesh' to update.

+### Materials
+Here is where you can edit the materials that the loaded model uses.
+Any changes you make require you to commit the changes by clicking 'Update materials'.
+* **Type** - Switch between a Solid material or a Textured material.
+Note, only materials that're used by triangles with defined texcoords can be turned into Textured materials.
+* Solid Materials
+  * **Colour** - The actual colour of the material.
+  * **Alpha** - The transparency value.
+* Textured Materials
+  * **Diffuse map** - The actual texture file the colour data is from.
+  * **[Filtering](https://en.wikipedia.org/wiki/Texture_filtering)** - How pixel values are sampled.
+  * **[Wrap](https://en.wikipedia.org/wiki/Wrapping_(graphics))** - How texcoords outside the [0, 1] range are sampled.
+  * **Transparency** - How transparency values are sampled, either 'None' for opaque, 'Alpha map' for custom alpha mask textures, 'Alpha constant' for a flat transparency value or 'Use diffuse map alpha channel'.

 ### Voxelise
 * **Constraint axis** - This determines which axis is used to determine the size of the model.
 If you choose 'Y' and type in a size of 80 then the voxelised mesh will has a height of 80.
 If you choose 'X' instead then the width will be 80.